 The monthly report should answer the following SHIPMENT questions:

 What’s the one-line story that captures what’s happening on the brand?
 The monthly report is the story that you know you could back up when confronted by the VP of sales in the same elevator.
-If it’s bad news, they will have to answer to the CEO.
+If it’s bad news, they must answer to the CEO.

-What’s the overall sales for the month, the quarter and how will it impact the year-end call?
-Senior management might adjust their own forecast or may change their short-term investment stance based on that performance.
+What are the overall sales for the month and quarter, and how will they impact the year-end call?
+Based on that performance, senior management might adjust their own forecast or change their short-term investment stance.

 How are the sales by key account, by skus or by regions?
 Track on both the month and on a YTD basis.
-This highlights the strength and exposes weakness.
+This highlights the strengths and exposes weaknesses.

 Drivers and inhibitors